nickchase/k0s/docs/cplb.md

 ```

 The cluster is using control plane load balancing and is able to tolerate the
 outage of one controller node.
-Shutdown the first controller to simulate a
+Shut down the first controller to simulate a
 failure condition:

 ```console